Oblique parameters of BSM models with three CP-even neutral scalars: The models

-In this section, we briefly recollect the scalar sectors of the models relevant to our paper.
-Here, for each model, we consider the most general scalar sector, where, all neutral scalars have VEVs, and hence all of them mix with each other.
+In the next subsections, we shortly recall the most general scalar sectors of the models used in our paper, where, all neutral scalars have VEVs, and as a result, they mix with each other.
 We present the models accordingly.
-For the cases, where all the neutral scalars do not possess VEV, the mixing matrices get simplified.
+For the cases, where all the neutral scalars do not own VEV, the mixing matrices are reduced.